Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Conclusions

 \section{Conclusions}

-In summary, we have employed comprehensive \emph{ab initio} MBPT calculations based on DFT and DFPT to investigate the impact of \eph\ coupling on the electronic band structure, electrical carrier mobilities, and thermoelectric transport coefficients of \lz\ and \sa\ compounds.
+In summary, we have employed comprehensive \emph{ab initio} MBPT calculations based on DFT and DFPT to investigate the impact of \eph\ coupling on the electronic band structure, electrical carrier mobilities, and other charge transport coefficients of \lz\ and \sa\ hH compounds.
 All relevant quantities, including electronic and phononic eigenvalues, and \eph\ matrix elements are estimated from first principles.
 The ZPR corrections of $\sim$15-16 and 36-39 meV to the KS band gap value of $\sim$0.6 and 0.45 eV in \lz\ and \sa, respectively, has been estimated using non-adiabatic AHC calculations.
-Furthermore, the electron transport properties are computed using BTE with various RTAs, including SERTA, MRTA and IBTE under EPI calculations.
-The \mue\ values are significantly higher than the \muh\ values over the T range of 300-900 K. The room-temperature \mue\ (\muh) values within EPI-based methods are obtained in the range of $\sim$6500-17000 (160-213) \cvs\ in \lz\ and $\sim$4010-8510 (50-70) \cvs\ in \sa.
-All three electrical transport components of these TE materials obtained using CRTA over the electron concentration range of 10$^{17}$-10$^{20}$ cm$^{-3}$ are significantly influenced by the energy-dependent lifetimes within SERTA and MRTA, highlighting the dominant role of \eph\ coupling in these hH materials.
+Furthermore, the electron transport properties are computed using BTE with various RTAs, including SERTA and MRTA as well as IBTE under EPI calculations.
+The \muh\ values are significantly lower than the \mue\ values over the T range of 300-900 K, indicating the significant \eph\ scattering around topmost VB region.
+All three electrical transport components obtained using CRTA over the n$_e$ range of 10$^{17}$-10$^{20}$ cm$^{-3}$ are significantly influenced by the energy-dependent lifetimes within SERTA and MRTA, highlighting the dominant role of \eph\ coupling in these hHs.
 Furthermore, the \kph\ calculated using PPI is decreased through nanostructuring techniques, modeled via phonon-boundary scattering with varying grain sizes.
-Finally, the $zT$ is obtained to be maximum with value of $\sim$1.05 (0.78) for an electron concentration of 10$^{18}$ (10$^{19}$) cm$^{-3}$ at 900 K within MRTA for \lz\ (\sa), and this value is increased to be $\sim$1.53 (1.0) when a 20 nm nanograin is considered.
-These results clearly indicate the critical role of intrinsic electron-phonon, phonon-phonon, and phonon-boundary scattering mechanisms for accurately obtaining the highly efficient hH TE materials.
+Finally, $zT$ is obtained to be maximum with value of $\sim$1.05 (0.78) for 10$^{18}$ (10$^{19}$) cm$^{-3}$ at 900 K within MRTA for \lz\ (\sa), and this value is increased to be $\sim$1.53 (1.0) when a 20 nm nanograin is considered.
+These results clearly indicate the critical role of intrinsic \eph, phonon-phonon, and phonon-boundary scattering mechanisms for accurately obtaining the highly efficient hH TE materials.